Here is possibly the worst verse in the Bible:

 In John 15, Jesus talks about two kinds of branches; those that abide in him (v.2) and those that don’t (v.6), and the latter are cast away.
-If the former are sometimes cast or taken away as well, abiding makes no difference and the comparison breaks down.
+If the former are sometimes cast away as well, abiding makes no difference and the comparison breaks down.

 In verse 2, Jesus compares fruitful and unfruitful branches, and says, “Every branch that bears fruit, he prunes.”
 To prune is to trim or cut.
 If both fruitful and unfruitful branches are cut, bearing fruit makes no difference and the comparison breaks down again.

 So if unfruitful branches are treated differently, they cannot be cut or cast away.
 The only option left is for them to be lifted up.
 And this is what vinedressers actually do.